Sonnet 434

 If so, then all the puffery I say

-And were sound judgement ever so to play,
+And should sound judgement enter into play,

 © Loubert S Suddaby.
 All Rights Reserved.